 IT IS THE STUDENT'S RESPONSIBILITY TO FIND OUT THE WORK THAT WAS MISSED DURING A PARTICULAR ABSENCE.
-THE TEACHER WILL NOT REMIND THE STUDENT TO SUBMIT THIS ABSENT WORK (as per Wake County Schools make-up policy).
-The primary way to learn what work was missed during a student absence is from the make-up Notebook.
-This book will contain the day's agenda as well as copies of any handouts distributed on that day.
-The student should be sure to schedule a time and date to make up any tests and quizzes missed.
+THE TEACHER WILL NOT REMIND THE STUDENT TO SUBMIT THIS ABSENT WORK (as per Wake County Schools make-up policy and can be found on pages 17-18 in the LRHS Student Handbook).
+The primary way to learn what work was missed during a student absence is from the online resources provided for you on the class website and homework feed (via twitter).
 I expect any student who is absent from class, for whatever reason, to access the missed information and handouts online.